You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 What are the signs of pregnancy during my period?

 Identifying signs of pregnancy while experiencing menstrual-like bleeding can be challenging.
-Some common indicators include a change in flow, where the period may be lighter or shorter than usual.
+Some common indicators include a change in flow, where the bleeding may be lighter or shorter than usual.
 This could suggest that what you’re experiencing is not a typical period.

 Spotting, especially light spotting that differs from your usual flow, might indicate implantation bleeding rather than menstruation.
 Other signs include breast tenderness or swelling, which often accompanies early pregnancy.